KanChiMoe/aws-docs/docs/compute.md

 ### Savings plans

-Reads like a NordVPN ad on YouTube.
-Is your usage rather consistant?
-Why not commit ~~murder~~ for 1 or 3 years and you can save up to 70% on your bill.

-### Reserved

-Also reads like a NordVPN ad?
-It seems like a combination of On-demand and Savings.
-It's a discount for On-demand use?

-This one doesn't make sense.
-So you can get `Standard Reserved` and `Convertible Reserved` for 1 or 3 years, and `Scheduled Reserved` for 1 year?

-Why?
-If on-demand is meant to be for short term, why commit for 1 or 3 years?
+If you're usage is consistant, you can use a savings plan for 1 or 3 years.

+Applies to the entire AWS bill (compute, storage, load balancers, etc).

+### Reserved instance

+These are savings plans for compute instances.
+An old product they can't get rid of yet.

+For example, you can reserve an EC2 instance with the lowest quality CPU on a _"savings plan"_ which this would make this a `standard reserved instance`.

+A `Convertible reserved instance` is like the above, but you can upgrade/downgrade the CPU.
+Both for 1 or 3 years.

+A `Scheduled reserved instance` is also like the above two, but the need comes up on a weekly/daily/monthly schedule.
+Say a dedicated EC2 instance to do the weekly report on.
+For a 1 year plan.

-### Spot
+### Spot instances

 For things with flexible start/end times that are ok with being interrupted.
 See this is what should be called 'on demand'.